virtual-labs/exp-nyquist-plot-dei/experiment/experiment-name.md

-Study the nyquist plot of a control system.
+### Determine the nyquist plot of the given transfer function